herki18/AngleSharp/src/AngleSharp.LayoutEngine/Documentation/LayoutEngine/Modules/Style System/Implementation/StyleComputationEngineImplementationStatus.md

 ## LayoutNG Integration Requirements

-The following architectural enhancements are required to support integration with the LayoutNG-inspired layout engine:
+The following architectural enhancements are required to support integration with the LayoutNG-inspired layout system:

 ⬜ **Logical Property System**